doolin/arscope/arscope.md

 ~~~~
 @@@ ruby
-def self.by_role role
+def self.by_kind kind
-  where(role: role) if role.present? or all
+  where(kind: kind) if kind.present? or all
 end
 ~~~~